k0rventen/smartcity/README.md

   - [License](#license)

-## Purpose
+## Context & Purpose

+This project was hosted at Axians France.

-This smart city mockup is a 3D printed / laser cutted model of a city, designed to better explains what is a smart city, how IoT is integrated in it, and how its impacting the city.
+The smart city mockup is a 3D printed / laser cutted model of a city, designed to better explains what is a smart city, how IoT is integrated in it, and how its impacting the city.

 ## Hardware used